 My god, this house looks like it's straight out of a magazine.
 It's immaculate white and almost looks like a plantation.
 All columns and balconies.
 Torrez gets out and runs to my door but I'm already out swinging my rucksack over my shoulder.
 I see his hands fist at his sides.
 Odd.
 Why would a cop be frustrated by that?
 I file that away in my mind and follow him to the door.

 He rings the bell that echoes through the house.
 The door opens to reveal a tall balding man in a dapper black suit.
 I smile awkwardly as Torrez asks for my uncle.

 The man, who I assume is a goddamn butler, leads us to a living room.
 Well, I call it a living room it's probably called something else.
 He leaves us alone in the most awkward silence ever.
 Everything echoes here.
 I hear everything and don't know where any of it is coming from.
 I hate it.
 My nerves are already shot let's add in nebulously located potential threats.
 Why not?

 "Nervous?"
 Torrez asks like a moron.
 They can hear everything!

 "A bit."
 It's easier to seem nice at first.
 Honey instead of vinegar and all that.

 I look at the art on the walls.
-It's a collection of messy looking splotches of colors and hidden security cameras.
+It's a collection of messy-looking splotches of colors and hidden security cameras.
 I make my eyes slide over them playing dumb.
 I look at the books on the far wall.
-Art of War, The Rise and Fall of the Roman Empire, Nietzsche, Orwell.
+Art of War, The Rise, and Fall of the Roman Empire, Nietzsche, Orwell.
 An interesting collection.
-Then I see Jules Verne an adventure novel in the midst of war and strategy tomes.
+Then I see Jules Verne an adventure novel amid war and strategy tomes.
 I file that away too.
 I hear footsteps against tile floors.
 It's a brisk clip almost ominous.
 Like Darth Vader.
 I can practically hear the imperial march.